-Apple’s finally pushed the iOS 12.1.4 update to iPhone, iPad, and iPod touch users and the new version of iOS 12 comes with a fix for a major FaceTime flaw.
+Apple’s pushed an iOS 12.1.4 update to iPhone, iPad, and iPod touch users and the new version of iOS 12 comes with a fix for a major FaceTime flaw.

-The company promised a quick fix for the FaceTime eavesdropping bug and the company’s delivered. iOS 12.1.4 update is rolling out right now and it’s available for all devices capable of running iOS 12.
+The company promised a quick fix for the FaceTime eavesdropping bug and it delivered. iOS 12.1.4 update is available right now and it’s available for all devices capable of running iOS 12.

 iOS 12.1.4 is a tiny maintenance release which means it doesn’t come with much of a change log.
 If you’re moving up from iOS 12.1.3 you get four security patches.
 There aren’t any new features on board.